fraenky8/tables-to-go/README.md

 ## Getting started

 ```
-go run tablestogo.go -v -of ../path/to/my/models
+go run main.go -v -of ../path/to/my/models
 ```

 This grabs all tables of a local running PostgreSQL database.
 Therefore it uses the database `postgres`, schema `public` and user `postgres` with no password.